Pylons/pyramid/docs/narr/hooks.rst

 .. code-block:: python
    :linenos:

-   from pyramid.exceptions import NotFound from helloworld.views import notfound_view
+   from pyramid.response import HTTPNotFound from helloworld.views import notfound_view
-   config.add_view(notfound_view, context=NotFound)
+   config.add_view(notfound_view, context=HTTPNotFound)

 Replace ``helloworld.views.notfound_view`` with a reference to the :term:`view callable` you want to use to represent the Not Found view.